New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 - New England's games this season have gone over 47 points five of 10 times.

-- The combined points per game average of the two teams, 47.3, is 0.3 points greater than Thursday's over/under.
+- The combined points per game average of the two teams, 47.3, is 0.3 points more than Thursday's over/under.

-- These two squads combine to surrender 46.9 points per game, 0.1 fewer than this contest's over/under.
+- These two squads combine to allow 46.9 points per game, 0.1 fewer than this contest's over/under.

 - Patriots games have an average total of 44.9 points this season, 2.1 fewer than Thursday's over/under.